How to create your first export invoice

 You declare the income you make from exports in your tax return, and pay tax at the same rate as if it were local.
 Nothing changes there.
 However, you won’t need to collect any GST.
 Don’t just leave GST off your invoice.
 Include a line showing it was 0%.

 It’s not common to pay tax in the importing country, but that could be starting to change.
-Our federal government may collect 10% tax on import products bought through Amazon, for example.
+Australia, for instance, may require you to collect 10% tax on goods you sell to their residents through Amazon.
 Check with an accountant or bookkeeper if you’re unsure.

 Do you need to worry about tariffs?